OpenHFT/Chronicle-Queue/docs/HowItWorks.md

 	appender.finish();

-In order to read data from data cache, you first need to get physical start address of the data from index cache.
+In order to process data from data cache, you first need to get physical start address of the data from index cache.
 Reader.index(0) method does the calculation for you.
-You read the data and finish reading operation.
+You process the data and finish reading operation.

 	reader.index(0); // optional as it is at the start already Object ret = reader.readObject();